The ECE Census

 Ministry Ministry of Education

-All licensed early learning services connected to ELI need to complete and submit an ECE Census or if your service is not eligible to connect to ELI then you must complete the RS61 Return.
+Each licensed early childhood service must submit an electronic ECE Census to the Ministry.
+Playgroups, casual and hospital-based services that are not connected to the ELI system complete an online survey.
+Kōhanga Reo submissions are managed by Te Kōhanga Reo National Trust.
 Submitting the ECE Census is a mandatory requirement of the ECE Funding Handbook, and funding may be withheld in part or in full, if a service does not submit a complete and accurate ECE Census by the due date.

-ECE Funding Handbook - Ministry of Education
+ECE Funding Handbook

-The ECE Census has fewer questions than the RS61, as information about children's enrolment and attendance is already being collected through the ELI system.
+All licensed early learning services connected to the ELI system need to complete and submit an ECE Census through their SMS or ELI Web.
+Playgroups, casual and hospital-based services that are not connected to the ELI system are emailed a link to complete their census return via an online survey.
+The ECE Census has fewer questions than the online RS61 survey, as information about children's enrolment and attendance is already being collected through the ELI system.
 The ECE Census collects staff information that is not collected elsewhere.
 Submitting electronically is a more efficient way of sending the required information to the Ministry.

-Currently, the ECE Census is required to be submitted annually.
+The ECE Census is required to be submitted annually.
 The Ministry will advise early learning services of the dates for ECE Census in advance.

-The date of the ECE Census week for which data is collected, will be confirmed in advance by the Ministry in He Pānui Kōhungahunga - The Early Learning Bulletin(external link).
+The date of the ECE Census week for which data is collected, will be confirmed in advance by the Ministry in the Early Learning Bulletin.

 Contact hours are the actual child-contact start and finish times for all teachers who were teaching during the ECE Census week.
 This does not include non-contact time and breaks of 15 minutes or more.